sybrew/the-seo-framework/readme.txt

 	* The Sitemaps Settings metabox' tabs output are now automatically determined.
 	* Method `the_seo_framework()->parse_og_image()` no longer returns an emtpy string on second ID call.
 	* Caching is now disabled on search pages.
-	/
-	* TODO Javascript: A JS extern file has been published on GitHub.
-This way you can overview and interact with the stated public functions there.
+	* Javascript: A JS extern file has been published on GitHub.
+This way you can overview the publicly stated functions there.
 * **Fixed:**
 	* Several CSS classes didn't have a correct prefix.
 These were, and now are:
 		* `seoframework-content-no-js`, is now `tsf-content-no-js`